cob-quest/cob/README.md

 git submodule update
 ```

-# Production
-To deploy to production, utilise the terraform project in the `./terraform` directory

 # Development

-To deploy the project locally, you will need the following dependencies:
+To deploy locally for development, you will need the following dependencies:
+- Tilt
 - Docker
-- Docker Compose
-- Minikube (running on Docker Engine)
+- Minikube (on Docker Engine)
-- Terraform
-- Helm (optional)
-- Telepresence (optional)

 This project only supports local development with minikube running on the docker engine.
 Should you have a different container runtime, we aren't able to guarantee the following setups will work.

-### 1. Start Minikube
+### Start Minikube

 Make sure your Minikube is started, you can run the following commands to check if your minikube is running
 ```bash